 My research experience lies within the cognitive neuroscience field, with particular emphasis on the neural mechanisms underlying perception and cross-modal perception.

-Most of her research has focused on how the brain perceives pain intensity, and how pain intensity perception can be modulated by visual cues (e.g. placebo and nocebo).
-She also has experience investigating how odours can influence our perception of objects and the world around us, and the neural correlates that underlie these types of effects.
+Most of my research to date has focused pain and smell.
+I have investigated how pain perception can be modulated by visual cues (e.g. placebo and nocebo), and how this is reflected in brain activity.
+More recently I have become interested in how pain is represented in people recovering from surgery and/or sports injuries.
+I have experience investigating how smells can influence our perception of objects and the world around us, and the neural correlates that underlie these types of effects.

-Whilst it is not her direct area of expertise, she is incredibly interested in gustation and eating behaviours, normal and abnormal eating habits and nutrition, and how these combined with lifestyle choices (e.g. exercise, drug/alcohol consumption) contribute to psychological well-being and body image.
+I am incredibly interested in taste and eating behaviours, normal and abnormal eating habits and nutrition.
+I am passionate about investigating how these factors combine with lifestyle choices (e.g. exercise, drug/alcohol consumption) to contribute to psychological well-being and body image.

 In addition to my primary interests, I have a broader interest in emotions and their neural correlates, and how humans perceive and portray their emotions.
 I am also interested in subjective valuation and decision making, and how this is applied in workplace culture and recruitment.